Lynn Ewanow, Associate Dean and Director of the Environmental Design Studies Program

 There are two options in environmental design studies.
 The studio option leads to a degree in architecture, interior architecture and product design, or landscape architecture.
 The planning option leads to a degree in regional and community planning.
 Both options introduce the design and planning professions.

 The Environmental Design Studies Program, for most students, introduces a way of seeing and thinking about the environments we occupy.
-The studio option is more than drawing or drafting.
 The studio begins the development of design, drawing, modeling and presentation skills.
-Each studio class consists of approximately 18 students.
-To experience diverse approaches, students take studio with a different professor each semester.
-The professors who teach in the first-year program are dedicated to the College’s teaching mission and to providing a challenging and supportive academic experience.
-Studio requires each student’s active participation.
-Studio Seminar, a zero-credit companion course to studio, provides information that is both common and critical to the work being done in studio as well as some of the best practices in managing one’s self in a challenging academic program.
+Each studio class consists of approximately 18 students and requires active participation.
+Studio Seminar, a companion course to studio, provides information that is both common and critical to the work being done in studio as well as some of the best practices in managing one’s self in a challenging academic program.

-Because the environments we create are an expression of culture, first-year students will enroll in History of the Designed Environment each semester.
-The history course introduces students to the connections between our past and present society and to the design professions as civic art.
-This course sequence further explores the visual and verbal vocabulary employed in the creation, definition, and communication of space.
+Because the environments we create are an expression of culture.
+This two semester history course introduces students to the connections between our past and present society and to the design professions as civic art.
+The visual and verbal vocabulary employed in the creation, definition, and communication of space are further explored..

 A fourth course, Survey of Design Professions, explores each of the disciplines within the environmental design field and gives students an opportunity to become better acquainted with professional opportunities in architecture, interior architecture and product design, landscape architecture, and planning.